pknielski/pknielski.github.io/_posts/2019-03-30-what-is-messy-stove.md

 featured: true
 comments: false
 hidden: true
-title: What is The Relational Kithcen?
+title: What is The Relational Kitchen?
 ---
 The relational kitchen is a place that is home.
 It’s a well-used space, one that sometimes is overlooked because the people are too busy eating to care.
-A messy stove is one on which you know things are happening.
-Good things.
+It's got a messy stove, so you know good stuff is happening.
 Like food.
 Good food.
 Sometimes not so great food, because, hey, we are humans and we mess up.

 ## What is The Relational Kitchen?